 XBRL is one of many different technical syntaxes which can be used to express a financial report digitally in machine-readable form.
-While XBRL is used to verify this theory because of the public availability of public company financial reports; this theory is and should be agnostic as to technical syntax.

-As such, a representation of a financial report in XBRL, a representation of a financial report in RDF+OWL, a representation of a financial report using the ISO/IEC standard Common Logic, a representation using the OMG standard Semantics of Business Vocabulary and Business Rules (SBVR), a representation using Description Logic, a representation of a financial report in HTML or other human readable print-type format are each 100% equivalent in terms of meaning and the individual facts of such a report would be interpreted the same.
+Technical syntaxes come and go and are influenced by fads, trends, arbitrary preferences, politics, and standards.
+While XBRL is used to verify this theory because of the public availability of XBRL-based public company financial reports; this theory is and should be agnostic as to technical syntax.
+As such, a representation of information in a financial report and the meaning conveyed by that information by a representation of that information in XBRL, a representation of a financial report in RDF+OWL, a representation of a financial report using the ISO/IEC standard Common Logic, a representation using the OMG standard Semantics of Business Vocabulary and Business Rules (SBVR), a representation using Description Logic, a representation of a financial report in HTML or other human readable print-type format are each 100% equivalent in terms of meaning conveyed and the individual facts of such a report would be understood the same.